-- 2. You may fill out a Request to Speak during Public Participation form to be read during the time allotted for public participation at a council meeting.
+If the matter is not addressed to your satisfaction by speaking with the individual, then you are encouraged to personally share your concern with the principal.
+If your matter needs further attention and/or you would like to present your concern in writing, you may fill out a Request to Speak during Public Participation form to be read during the time allotted for public participation at a council meeting.
 This form should be used if you want your issue to go directly to one of the councils (PAC or Site Council).
-You are requiredto include your name on the form.
+You are required to include your name on the form.
 A copy of this form will be filed in a binder in the office for public review.
-The officecopy will have the submitter's name deleted.
-After completing this form there are three ways to proceed. - You may personally address the council at its next meeting; - You may ask a council member to read the form for youat the next council meeting and identify you as the submitter; or - You may ask a council member to read the form for youat the next meeting and not identify you as the submitter.
+The office copy will have the submitter's name deleted.
+After completing this form there are three ways to proceed.

+- You may personally address the council at its next meeting; - You may ask a council member to read the form for youat the next council meeting and identify you as the submitter; or - You may ask a council member to read the form for youat the next meeting and not identify you as the submitter.